Alluxio/alluxio/docs/en/Security.md

 ## User group mapping

-When user is determined, the list of groups is determined by a group mapping service, configured by 'tachyon.security.group.mapping.class'.
-The default implementation is 'tachyon.security.group .provider.ShellBasedUnixGroupsMapping', which executes the 'groups' shell command to fetch the group memberships of a given user.
+When user is determined, the list of groups is determined by a group mapping service, configured by 'alluxio.security.group.mapping.class'.
+The default implementation is 'alluxio.security.group .provider.ShellBasedUnixGroupsMapping', which executes the 'groups' shell command to fetch the group memberships of a given user.

-Property 'tachyon.security.authorization.permission.supergroup' defines a super group.
+Property 'alluxio.security.authorization.permission.supergroup' defines a super group.
 Any users belong to this group are also super users.

 ## Initialized directory and file permissions

 The initial creation permission is 777, and the difference between directory and file is 111.
 For default umask value 022, the created directory has permission 755 and file has permission 644.
-The umask can be set by property 'tachyon.security.authorization.permission.umask'.
+The umask can be set by property 'alluxio.security.authorization.permission.umask'.

 ## Update directory and file permission model